webplatform/docs/apis/webaudio/AudioNode/numberOfOutputs/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|The number of outputs coming out of an AudioNode.
-For a destination node, this will be 0.}}
+For destination nodes, this will be 0.}}
 {{API_Object_Property
 |Property_applies_to=apis/webaudio/AudioNode
 |Read_only=Yes